Statue of David Livingstone & Victoria Falls

 20th Century

-In 1910, a water pumping machine was erected in order to give Livingstone’s citizens access to potable water.
+In 1910, a water pumping machine was erected to give Livingstone’s citizens access to potable water.
 Hotels, businesses, and cold storage initially relied on a generator as their primary source of electrical power.
-But in subsequent years, the Zambezi River’s Hydro Electric Power Station became their primary source of electricity.
+But in subsequent years, the Zambezi River’s Hydro Electric Power Station became their primary source of electricity Statue of David Livingstone.

 Livingstone is currently a location that is teeming with life.
 And is imbued with both ancient and modern manifestations of Zambian culture.
-The colonial and public buildings, with their broad, columned entrances, white facades.
-And some with wooden verandas, nevertheless retain part of the old world allure that made them so appealing.
+The colonial and public buildings, with their broad, columned entrances, and white facades.

 Victoria Falls Now